'The Voice' Season 21: Who Made the Top 13?

-'The Voice' Top 13 Revealed: Jim and Sasha Allen, Girl Named Tom, Ryleigh Plank and More!
+'The Voice' Top 13 Revealed: Hailey Mia, Jim and Sasha Allen, Girl Named Tom, Ryleigh Plank and More!

 Blake Shelton Reflects on 10 Years With ’The Voice’ After 500th …